SAP/ui5-webcomponents/docs/dev/Creating UI5 Web Components Packages.md

 Task | Purpose
 -----|-------
-clean | Deletes the `dist/` directory with the build output. build | Production build to the `dist/` directory. lint | Run a static code scan with `eslint`. start | Build the project for development, run the dev server and watch for changes.
+clean | Delete the `dist/` directory with the build output. build | Production build to the `dist/` directory. lint | Run a static code scan with `eslint`. start | Build the project for development, run the dev server and watch for changes.